 1. Setup Opens in a New Tab

-If, like our consultants, your job is configuring and developing Salesforce rather than using it, you’ll be in the habit of opening 5 tabs if you need to change 5 objects.
-Up until now this meant switching out of the Lightning Experience back to Salesforce Classic setup, but no longer – choosing the the All Setup option from the Setup menu opens a new tab – there’s even a handy icon to remind you!
+If, like our consultants, your job is configuring and developing Salesforce rather than using it, you’ll be used to opening five tabs to change five objects.
+Up until the Spring ’17 release, this meant switching out of the Lightning Experience back to Salesforce Classic setup.
+But now it’s easy!
+Choose the the All Setup option from the Setup menu to open a new tab – there’s even a handy icon to remind you!

 2. Assign Record Pages by App

-We’ve been able to assign page layouts by Record Type and Profile since forever, but in Spring ’17 this is taken to another level for the Lightning Experience, where pages can be assigned by Record Type, Profile and App.
+We’ve been able to assign page layouts by Record Type and Profile since forever.
+But Spring ’17 took this to another level for the Lightning Experience.
+Pages can now be assigned by Record Type, Profile and App.
 So when your Service Manager gets the Account page setup just as she wants it, the Sales Manager isn’t affected.

 3. Filter Reports via URL Parameters in Lightning Experience

 It was never supported by Salesforce, but we all used URL hacks in Salesforce Classic to pass filter parameters to a report.
 When Lightning Experience came along, URL hacks didn’t work, which meant users had to switch back to Classic to run the reports, and often they’d forget to switch back when they were done.
 Since Spring ’17, report filtering via URL parameters not only works but is officially supported!

 We talked about Kanban views in a previous post.
 In Spring ’17, they expanded the feature further – so if you’re in a List View, click the List icon to see if you can Kanban it.